hyperledger-archives/indy-sdk/docs/request-info-options.md

 /// fees_json: fees are set on the ledger.
 ///
 /// # Return
-/// request_info_json: payment info if a requester match to the action constraints or empty json otherwise.
-/// {
-///     "price": u64 - tokens amount required for action performing.
+/// price: tokens amount required for action performingю
-///     "role": string - role of users who should sign,
-///     "sig_count": string - count of signers,
-/// }
 ///
 /// #Errors
 /// Common*